The success of your application will probably depend upon what elements you have in place.

 What is a financial plan?

 The financial plan should explain first of all which financiers you have on board and for which amount.
 Also indicate any pending fund applications.
-Finally we would like to read your goals at CineMart.
 How would you like to cover the remaining financing?

 What is a production plan?